ultimatecoder/cpython/Doc/using/windows.rst

 "Modify" allows you to add or remove features by modifying the checkboxes - unchanged checkboxes will not install or remove anything.
-Some options cannot be changed in this mode, such as the install directory; to modify these, you will need to remove and then reinstall Python completely.
+Some options cannot be changed in this mode, such as the install directory; to modify these, you will need to remove and then re-install Python completely.

 "Repair" will verify all the files that should be installed using the current settings and replace any that have been removed or modified.